 Sumatriptan nasal spray is used to treat the symptoms of migraine headaches (severe, throbbing headaches that sometimes are accompanied by nausea and sensitivity to sound and light).
 Sumatriptan is in a class of medications called selective serotonin receptor agonists.
-It works by narrowing blood vessels around the brain, stopping pain signals from being sent to the brain, and blocking the release of certain natural substances that cause pain, nausea, and other symptoms of migraine.
+It works by narrowing blood vessels around the brain, stopping pain signals from being sent to the brain, and blocking the release of natural substances that cause pain, nausea, and other symptoms of migraine.
 Sumatriptan does not prevent migraine attacks or reduce the number of headaches you have.

 How should this medicine be used?

 Sumatriptan comes as a spray to inhale through the nose.
 It is usually used at the first sign of a migraine headache.
 If your symptoms improve after you use sumatriptan but come back, you may use a second dose of sumatriptan (Imitrex) at least 2 hours later, or a second or third dose of sumatriptan (Tosymra) at least 1 hour after each other, if needed.
 However, if your symptoms do not improve after you use sumatriptan, do not use a second dose without talking to your doctor.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use sumatriptan exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 You may use your first dose of sumatriptan nasal spray in a doctor's office or other medical facility where you can be monitored for serious reactions.